sshuttle/sshuttle/README.rst

 to the traffic.  sshuttle is the opposite of stateless; it tracks every single connection.

-You could compare sshuttle to something like the old <a href="http://en.wikipedia.org/wiki/Slirp">Slirp</a> program, which was a userspace TCP/IP implementation that did something similar.
+You could compare sshuttle to something like the old `Slirp <http://en.wikipedia.org/wiki/Slirp>`_ program, which was a userspace TCP/IP implementation that did something similar.
 But it operated on a packet-by-packet basis on the client side, reassembling the packets on the server side.
 That worked okay back in the "real live serial